You are here

-Richard Richardson was a bricklayer and Monticello overseer in 1800.
+Richard Richardson was a bricklayer and later an overseer at Monticello.
 Thomas Jefferson hired him as a bricklayer in 1796, then sent him to Philadelphia to learn stonecutting and plastering.
 Richardson later moved to Jamaica where he inherited a sugar plantation, but returned to the U.S. a few years later to work for Jefferson again.

 Primary Source References

 1798 January 25.
 (Jefferson to Thomas Mann Randolph).
 "Richardson (whom I expect here daily) wrote me word he had hired 3. hands for me, & expected to get some more. they are to work with John. you will of course take Isaac when you please."2

 1798 February 15.
 (Jefferson to Thomas Mann Randolph).
 "I have to acknolege the receipt of yours of Jan.
 28. & 30. & Feb.
 3. that of the 30th. came by Richardson. mine to you have been of Jan.
 11. & 25. & to Martha Feb.
 8. ...
 "3

 1798 April 18.
 (Jefferson to John Barnes).
 "Gave order on Barnes in favr.
 Richardson for 10.D."4

 1798 April 19.
 (Jefferson to Thomas Mann Randolph).
 "Richardson is here under inoculation: he is now in the fever, and so far doing well. his anxiety to learn the art of plaistering induces him to wish to pass as much of the summer here as possible. he was employed in cutting stone till lately, & will return here in the winter to perfect himself in that business. he wishes to send mr Duke a brick from this place as a model, & proof how much too careless our workmen are in making theirs."5

 1798 May 1.
 (Jefferson to John Barnes).
 "Gave an order on Barnes in favr.
 Richd.
 Richardson for 10.D."6